 A longtime resident of Kirkland, Representative Shelley Kloba’s journey to the state legislature started as a parent advocate for a public education that truly meets the needs of our children and communities.

-Upon joining her local PTA, Representative Kloba worked her way to becoming the Washington State PTA Legislative Director.
+After holding various advocacy roles in her local PTAs, Representative Kloba was elected to serve as the Washington State PTA Legislative Director.
 Throughout her time in the PTA, Representative Kloba was able to gain invaluable experience working with policy makers to bring about meaningful change.
-This experience inspired Representative Kloba to become one of those policy makers.
+This experience inspired Representative Kloba to get more involved in her community, serving a four-year term on the Kirkland Park Board, volunteering on park and school bond and levy committees, and serving as a trustee for the Lake Washington Schools Foundation.
+These experiences led to a desire to be a policy maker.
 She was appointed to the Kirkland City Council before being elected in November 2013.
 On the Council, Representative Kloba stood for a responsible and responsive budget that made key investments to maintain Kirkland’s high quality of life while planning for the region’s future.

 In November 2016, Representative Kloba was elected to her first term in the State House of Representatives, where she serves as vice-chair of the Commerce & Gaming and the Technology & Economic Development committees, as well as serving on the Transportation Committee.

 Representative Shelley Kloba graduated from the University of Illinois with a B.S. in Kinesiology (1990) and from the Seattle Massage School with Honors (1996).

 OLYMPIA— Projects throughout the 1st Legislative District could be unnecessarily delayed if Senate Republicans continue refusing to negotiate a state capital budget.
 In April, the House passed its version of the capital budget on a strongly bipartisan 95-2 vote.
 It...